paulober/MicroPico/README.md

 ## Features

 - Auto-completion with docs
-- Pseudo terminal integration for communication with MicroPython REPL on a Pico (w) board (with support for tab-completion)
+- Pseudo terminal integration for communication with MicroPython REPL on a `Pico (w)` board (with support for tab-completion)
 - Running / Transferring files to / from your board
-- Built-in virtual-workspace provider for Raspberry Pi Pico (W) boards (does disable Pylance auto-completion)
+- Built-in virtual-workspace provider for Raspberry Pi `Pico (W)` boards (does disable Pylance auto-completion)
-- Switch between auto-completion and IntelliSense for MicroPython ports RPi Pico, RPi Pico (W) and ESP32 (requires pip installed an in PATH)
+- Switch between auto-completion and IntelliSense for MicroPython ports `RPi Pico`, `RPi Pico (W)` and `ESP32` (requires pip installed an in PATH)
-- Device Manager UI for managing wifi connection and installing mip packages (only on Pico-W; experimental)
+- Device Manager UI for managing wifi connection and installing mip packages (only on `Pico-W`; experimental)
+- `ESP32-WROOM-32` support (experimental)

 ![Preview](images/preview.gif)